 An intermediate course in American culture for non-native speakers.
 Emphasis may vary (literature, art, history, etc.) according to the instructor teaching the course.
-It is normally open only to foreign students participating in the Ibaraki Christian University-OC Exchange Program.
+It is open only to international students participating in the Language and Culture Institute.
 This course is normally offered in the spring semester.